Aerolíneas Argentinas Flight 386

-On 14 February 1992, food contaminated with cholera was distributed to the passengers on Aerolíneas Argentinas Flight 386, sometimes referred to as the Valentine's Day flight.
+On 14 February 1992, food contaminated with cholera was distributed to the passengers on Aerolíneas Argentinas Flight 386.
 One of the passengers died from the illness.

 Description

-On 14 February 1992, an Aerolineas Argentinas Boeing 747-287B, registration LV-MLR, arrived in Los Angeles, California, United States, inbound from Ministro Pistarini International Airport, Buenos Aires, Argentina, via a scheduled stopover at Jorge Chávez International Airport, Lima, Perú.
+On 14 February 1992, an Aerolineas Argentinas Boeing 747-287B, arrived in Los Angeles, California, United States, inbound from Ministro Pistarini International Airport, Buenos Aires, Argentina, via a scheduled stopover at Jorge Chávez International Airport, Lima, Peru.
 There were 336 passengers and 20 crew members on board the Lima–Los Angeles leg of the flight.
 Out of the 336 passengers, the United States was the final destination for 297 of them.
-Two passengers selected Canada as their final destination, while 37 selected Japan.
+Two passengers had Canada as their final destination, while 37 travelled to Japan.

 Contaminated shrimp entered the aircraft in Lima, a year after a cholera outbreak began in Peru.
 Five passengers showed signs of the illness immediately after landing at Los Angeles International Airport.
 Several days later that number rose to 76.
 One of them, a man in his early seventies, died from the illness.
 The cholera on the contaminated food did not spread to other areas within the United States.

-Even though the Peruvian caterer that provided the food to Aerolíneas Argentinas in Lima also provided service to other companies the same day and no signs of the illness were reported, the Argentine flag carrier blamed it for entering the contaminated food into the aircraft.
+Even though the Peruvian caterer that provided the food to Aerolíneas Argentinas in Lima also provided service to other companies the same day and no signs of the illness were reported, Aerolíneas Argentinas blamed it for entering the contaminated food into the aircraft.
 This led to a controversy that eventually ended with the airline banned from operating into Peruvian territory.